-We acknowledge that both friendship problems and bullying behavior can be upsetting and unpleasant but it is important to distinguish between the two; responses to friendship problems will be different to the strategies used to address bullying behavior.
+We acknowledge that both friendship problems and bullying behavior can be upsetting and unpleasant but it is important to distinguish between the two; responses to friendship problems will be different to the strategies used to address bullying behaviour.

 Friendship problems may be an occasional incident where children disagree and find it difficult to resolve the disagreement without adult help.
-It is unlikely to be repeated behavior and may even be accidental; children may be able to resolve the problem.
-However, we recognize that repeated friendship problems can sometimes lead to bullying behavior.
-Bullying behavior is defined as "behaviour by an individual or group-usually repeated over time-that intentionally hurts another individual or group".
+It is unlikely to be repeated behaviour and may even be accidental; children may be able to resolve the problem.
+However, we recognise that repeated friendship problems can sometimes lead to bullying behaviour.
+Bullying behaviour is defined as "behaviour by an individual or group-usually repeated over time-that intentionally hurts another individual or group".